top of page

 This threw me back to decades of trying to not to be a burden or need anyone.

-And in the end, buried under a stack of self-help books, the only reason I know anything about "self-love" is because of the people who ask how I am repeatedly, answer my phone calls, eat pho with me, and talk me down and back into myself, over and over.
+And in the end, buried under a stack of self-help books, the only reason I know anything about "self-love" is because of the people who ask and care how I am, answer my phone calls, eat pho with me, and talk me down and back into myself, over and over and over again.

 The Self-Love Myth shames us into believing something's wrong with us if we need connection, because we should be able to get everything, including love, from some magical and infinite place inside ourselves.